How Do You Locate Your Septic Tank? Leave It To A Professional.

-But septic tanks maybe hard to find, and could best left for the experts to deal with.
+But septic tanks may be hard to find, and could best be left for the experts to deal with.
 Don’t worry – the professionals at FloHawks can help you locate each of the components of your septic system.

 A Word Of Caution

 There are several hazards associated with locating your septic tank, which is why it is best left to the professionals.
 Be on the lookout for old or collapsing septic systems – falling into a cesspool, septic tank, or drywall can be fatal.
 Watch out for evidence of tanks in poor condition, sinking soil, rusted-through septic tank covers, homemade wooden or flimsy tank covers.
 Beware of bacterial or viral infections from unsanitary conditions if you remove the lids yourself.

 Try the easiest option first.
 A diagram of your septic system (known as an “as-built”) may be included as part of your home inspection when you purchase a property.
 Usually, these diagrams depict the location of the tank on the property, along with some dimensions that allow you to measure to the exact spot.
 (Don’t forget that landmarks might change throughout the years depending on when the tank was installed!)
 If you can’t find your “as-built,” you may be surprised to learn that someone else may know where it is located.
 Most counties retain permit records of septic tank installations by address.
 You can also check with your local health department.
 If you cannot find an as-built diagram, further investigation is necessary.

 Locate The Septic Tank Outside